PKua007/rampack/doc/initial-arrangement.md

     All shapes are rotated by a random angle around a random axis with a uniform probability of all rotations.
   * Array of Floats (eg. `[1, 1, 0]`) <br />
     Specific constant (lab) axis.
 Axis normalization is performed automatically.
-All shapes are rotated around the same axis by a random angle.
+All shapes are rotated around the same axis by random angles.
   * ***"x"***, ***"y"***, ***"z"*** <br />
     Shorthands for x, y and z lab axes.
-All shapes are rotated around the same axis by a random angle.
+All shapes are rotated around the same axis by random angles.
   * ***"primary"***, ***"secondary"***, ***"auxiliary"*** <br />
-    Rotation around [shape axis](shapes.md#shape-axes) by a random angle.
+    Rotation around a [shape axis](shapes.md#shape-axes) by a random angle.
 Rotation axis is not constant - shape axes are defined in shape's coordinate system, thus the axis of rotation depends on the orientation of a shape.

 ## Lattice populators